maufia/google-auth2/README.md

 $ venv/bin/pip3 install --upgrade google-api-python-client
 ```

-Note that the client-secret.json must be installd in the 'secrets'
+Note that the client-secret.json must be installed in the 'secrets'
 directory

 # Run